fibll/riot/locker/README.md

 ### 3.1 Introduction

 The locker module receive the encrypted key and send it to the server (connected computer).
 The server interpret the command and send the lock/unlock or the not valid command to the locker module.
 To implement new commands we use the description of the RIoT Tutorial [Creating your first RIoT project][2].
-There are many possibilities how to handle new commands [(rev 3.2)] (#3.2 Possible implementations).
+There are many possibilities how to handle new commands [(rev 3.2)] (#-3.2-Possible-implementations).
 We will use version 3, it is simple to implement and easy to understand by the user.

 ### 3.2 Possible implementations